How to Complete a Writer Assignment

 Before you submit, double check that you meet all the requirements (links, images, length, etc.).

 6. Editor, QA, and Client Reviews Your Article

 Ater you submit, an editor, QA member, and client will review your article.
 If they have revisions, they will send it back to you to revise.
 If they have minor edits, they’ll make those here.
 Once the article is finally approved, they’ll hit approve.
 If they do request a revision, you will receive details about their edit request.

 After your assignment has gone through all series of revisions, your project manager will do one final review.
 If there are any issues with the article, then you will receive an edit request to make revisions before the assignment is complete.

 Once complete and approved, you’ll see the two tasks inside the Completed section of your My Tasks dashboard.
-Payment will commence within 90 days of completed work.
+Payment will commence within 90 days from the week you submit your assignment.